equinor/opt-ui/packages/opt-ui-base/README.md

 # @equinor/opt-ui-base

-`@equinor/opt-ui-base` is a Panda CSS preset that simplifies the process of styling user interfaces by offering a collection of utility classes and styles.
+`@equinor/opt-ui-base` is a Panda CSS preset and recipes that simplifies the process of styling components.

 ## Installation